Fix Guide

 }

-Method 3: Move the Log File
+Move the Log File Outside the Web Root

 define('WP_DEBUG', true);

-define('WP_DEBUG_LOG', '/home/user/logs/wp-debug.log');
+define('WP_DEBUG_LOG', '/home/youruser/logs/wp-debug.log');

 define('WP_DEBUG_DISPLAY', false);

-Best Practice: Disable on Production
+Disable Debug Mode on Production Sites

 define('WP_DEBUG', false);